 Total 1975 Outlays Dollars in Millions

-1975 Budget (February transmittal)

-Without deferral (gumment 117
+1975 Budget (February transmittal) Without deferral (current 117

-estimate) 117
+estimate) With deferral (revised 117

-(Effect of action 98
+estimate) 98

-(Effect of action on 1976 outlays
+(Effect of action on 1976 outlays )

 This deferral is not expected to adversely affect the launch schedule for the mission.
 However, the amount of contingency available to handle unforeseen technical problems would be reduced.
 This mission is an important cooperative project with the Soviets and is expected to contribute to improved understanding and cooperation between the U.S. and the U.S.S.R.